Biopsy 3. Histological examination

 N0 – regional lymph nodes are not affected

-N1 - the tumor process captures one regional lymph node, the node is no more than 2 cm in diameter
+N1 – the tumor process involves one regional lymph node, a node with a diameter of no more than 2 cm

-N2 - The tumor has spread to one or more lymph nodes, the nodes are 2 to 5 cm in size.
+N2 – the tumor has spread to one or more lymph nodes, the nodes reach sizes from 2 to 5 cm.

-N3 - the tumor process affects regional lymph nodes, which reach sizes of more than 5 cm.
+N3 – the tumor process affects regional lymph nodes that reach a size of more than 5 cm.

 M – distant metastases